maurits007/Electrolysis_device/README.md

 ## Bugs / Troubleshooting
 - **OLED screen freezes:** Unplug and plug the Arduino back in.
 - **Red LED stays on:** Check that `Ld +` and `Ld -` are connected correctly.
 - **Keeps pausing:** There is a safety measure if there is too much power over the MOSFET.
-Increasing or decreasing the current both help decreasing the power.
+Increasing or decreasing the current both help decreasing the power and the device will be able to start again.

 ## Values achieved